MicrosoftDocs/power-platform/power-platform/admin/manage-encryption-key.md

 - Office 365 Service administrators group membership.

-- System administrator security role for the environment of [!INCLUDE[pn_dynamics_crm_online](../includes/pn-dynamics-crm-online.md)] apps that you want to manage the encryption key.
+- System administrator security role for the environment of Dynamics 365 (online) apps that you want to manage the encryption key.

 ### Encryption key requirements
  If you provide your own encryption key, your key must meet  these  requirements that are accepted by [!INCLUDE[pn_azure_key_vault](../includes/pn-azure-key-vault.md)].